 Snowmobile gloves are an important part of every rider’s gear.
 They not only shield the rider from cold winds and snow but also impact the rider’s control over the snowmobile.
 Gloves must ideally be windproof and waterproof to provide maximum protection to the hands.
-They must also be snug fitting and have adequate insulation to keep your hands warm.
+They should have a snug fit and adequate insulation to keep your hands warm.

 The Carhartt WP Glove is one of the best affordable snowmobile gloves on the market.
 The gloves in the pair have a durable Polytex shell and a reinforced Polyurethane palm for maximum durability and grip.
 Each glove features polyester lining that is exceptionally good at wicking away sweat thanks to the FastDry technology.
 Waterproof inserts in the gloves prevent hands from getting wet.
 The Carhartt WP gloves can be worn even in extreme weather conditions.
 They are available in different sizes and multiple styles.

 The Heritage Extreme Winter Glove is another highly popular and economical glove pair.
 The gloves come with a waterproof inner liner to protect the hands in wet conditions.
 They have 70g of 3M Thinsulate insulation for heat retention.
 A nylon shell covers the inner liner and further enhances the protection from cold and wind.
 Each glove also features zipper pocket for hand warmers in case the wearer needs further protection from cold.
 Their palms are made with highly durable materials for providing excellent grip in dry and wet conditions.
 The gloves are touch screen friendly and enable easy use of smart devices.